Prostitution in Vietnam: Legal situation

-Following complaints that Article 23.1 was in violation of the prostitute's rights, in June 2012 the "Law on Administrative Sanctions" ordered the release of all prostitutes and replaced "re-education" with fine between of the equivalent of $25 and $100.
-(About 1,300 prostitutes were in "rehabilitation’ centres" in July 2011 being "treated and re-educated’).
+Following complaints that Article 23.1 was in violation of the prostitute's rights, in June 2012, the "Law on Administrative Sanctions" ordered the release of all prostitutes and replaced "re-education" with a fine of between the equivalent of $25 and $100.
+(About 1,300 prostitutes were in "rehabilitation’ centres" in July 2011, being "treated and re-educated’).

 Calls for decriminalization

 A survey of 150 prostitutes by the Vietnamese government-run "Institute of Labor Science and Social Affairs" found that 44 percent of prostitutes had suffered violence at the hands of clients.
-Just under a half did not report the crimes to the authorities.
+Just under half did not report the crimes to the authorities.
 The "Vietnam Network of Sex Workers" have called for decriminalization to make sex work safer.
-Kimberly Kay Hoang, assistant professor of sociology at the University of Chicago, who conducted a 2011 study of prostitutes in Ho Chi Minh City is quoted as saying: "Legalising prostitution would also reduce violence and sex crimes such as rape and sexual violence.
+Kimberly Kay Hoang, assistant professor of sociology at the University of Chicago, who conducted a 2011 study of prostitutes in Ho Chi Minh City, is quoted as saying: "Legalising prostitution would also reduce violence and sex crimes such as rape and sexual violence.
 Prostitutes would feel safe calling the police to report instances of violence and abuse by clients, traffickers, and pimps to law enforcement officials."
 Mr. Le Duc Hien, deputy director of a government department tasked with fighting social evils under the labor ministry, crystallized this by telling the media: "It would be a strategic mistake to tap prostitution as an industry to boost tourism revenues.
 What would happen if we recognize sex work as a profession but fail to manage it later on?"